g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)

 ### Encryption
-Encryption is used to protect the confidentiality of data.
-It transforms data into a different format such that only authorized parties can decrypt it back to the original form.
+Encryption protects data confidentiality by transforming data into an alternative format that only authorized persons can decipher back to the original form.

-Encryption algorithms are two-way functions, allowing encrypted data to be decrypted back to its original form using the appropriate key.
-The length of the encrypted output can vary and is often longer than the original data.
-The security of encryption relies on the use of keys, making decryption practically impossible without the correct key.
+Encryption algorithms are functions that can work in both directions; therefore encrypted data can be decrypted if the right key is available.
+Usually, the size of encrypted data differs from the source one.
+A decoder uses characters to decrypt this formatted information.

-Encryption and decryption processes are generally more computationally intensive compared to hashing.
-Encryption ensures confidentiality, so even if data is intercepted, it cannot be read without the key.
+When it comes to hashing, computing is less intensive compared to the processes in encryption and decryption.
+Encryption is used to keep things a secret hence when the data is intercepted it cannot be understood by anyone without a certain key.
 Common use cases include:
 - Data Transmission: Encrypting data before sending it over the network to prevent eavesdropping.
 - Data Storage: Protecting sensitive data stored on disk to prevent unauthorized access.